flo-at/minmon/doc/report.md

 ---

 # Event
-Events configure the connection between the report and the actions.
+Events configure the relation between the report and the actions.

 ## Options
 | name | example | optional | default |